Trump attorney Michael Cohen was wiretapped, feds intercepted call with White House: report

 Avenatti said investigators feared the information could be destroyed, which federal agents as a basis for obtaining search warrants to seize Cohen's property in the April raids.

-Prosecutors have mentioned the possibility of records being deleted in federal court filings.
+Last month, prosecutors mentioned the possibility of records being deleted in a federal court filing.

-More: The $130,000 question: What the White House has said about the Stormy Daniels payoff
+Following five lines of redactions, prosecutors said, "As a result, absent a search warrant, these records could have been deleted without record, and without recourse for the law enforcement," the filing reads.

-More: Donald Trump acknowledges Stormy Daniels payment, denies affair or use of campaign money
+The same court filing, while discussing the lack of privileged attorny-client communications seized, also acknowledges multiple "covert" warrants that monitored Cohen's email accounts.

 The new details come just hours after Trump admitted to paying back Cohen for the now infamous hush payment to Daniels, whose legal name is Stephanie Clifford.